abachi-io/blockchain-service/README.md

 ![Merkle Tree](documentation/merkleTree.png?raw=true "Merkle Tree")

 Merkle trees are a fundamental part of blockchain technology.
 A merkle tree is a structure that allows for efficient and secure verification of content in a large body of data.
-These structures are used by both Bitcoin and Ethereum.

 * Data - Raw string
 * Leaves - `SHA-256` hash of data
 * Nodes - `SHA-256` hash of previous 2 leaves
-* Merkle Root - `SHA-256` hash of last 2 nod2es
+* Merkle Root - `SHA-256` hash of last 2 nodes

 #### Modified Concept

 ![Merkle Chain](documentation/merkleChain.png?raw=true "Merkle Chain")

-We have used a modified version of the merkle tree to create a merkle chain, where a the previous change is the previous hash
+We have used a modified version of the merkle tree to create a merkle chain.